 If you have a high volume of clients, are sending out many documents per day, or both, it’s time to automate.

-Sign up for a CRM like Hubspot Free or something similar and set up the following automations:
+Sign up for a CRM like Hubspot Free or Bonsai and set up the following automations:

 - Recurring invoices